csc-ubc-okanagan/workshops/docs/UNIX_pt1.md

 Consider the following scenarios:

 * You have 1,000 spreadsheet files, and want to copy the third line of each file to a new file
-* You are working with 300 pages of narrative text, and you want to copy every sentence with the word "migration" to a new file.
+* You are working with 500 text files, and you want to copy every sentence with the word "migration" to a new file.

 You could do this manually, but it's going to be a very long process, and the chance of making mistakes is quite high (and being able to tell if you've made a mistake is an issue in itself!).